xvik/dropwizard-guicey/src/doc/docs/installers/resource.md

 }
 ```

-## HK2 managed resource
+## Jersey managed resource

-If resource class is annotated with `#!java @HK2Managed` then jersey HK2 container will manage bean creation instead of guice.
+If resource class is annotated with `#!java @JerseyManaged` then jersey HK2 container will manage bean creation instead of guice.
 Injection of guice managed beans [could still be possible](../guide/configuration.md#hk2-bridge) via registered [HK2-guice-bridge](https://hk2.java.net/2.4.0-b34/guice-bridge.html),
 but guice aop features will not work.